CUBICinfinity/Creations/Minecraft/README.md

 This is a sci-fi Minecraft adventure map with advanced mechanics and hidden features.

-It is the most extensive individual project I have ever undertaken, and I hope to release the beta in late April 2019 when I get some time off from school.
+It is the most extensive individual project I have ever undertaken, and I hope to release the beta in late April 2019.
 I used to keep a link to the map on Google Drive, but I've closed it from the public.
-I've included some screenshots instead.
+You can view the included screenshots.

 It runs in vanilla Minecraft and includes a resource pack that loads automatically.
 The pack has replaced textures, advancements, music files, and voice recordings.